1anon2/thesis/README.md

 # thesis
 this is the repo of my thesis
 ## first
-the is on the table
+the pen is on the table